matloff/fastStat/README.md

 greater access for researchers.

 This is a vast, highly technical field, so I will just give an overview of some of the issues.
-Here are three of the most common approaches:
+Here are a few common approaches:

 * Random noise addition.
 To hide, say, the income of a person in the database, we might add mean-0 random noise, say of standard deviation